gerard-geer/RenderSprite/README.md

 RenderSprite
 ============
-RenderSprite is an OpenGL-wrapping sprite renderer.
+RenderSprite is an OpenGL-wrapping sprite renderer still being tested.

 Each sprite is essentially a textured quad, drawn at a specified pixel coordinate.
 They contain state that defines placement, tinting, scaling and rotation, among others.